Dragon Age: Inquisition: Story

 BioWare faced the challenge of seeding story content in the largest single-player game world it had created at the time with relatively few design staff.
 The developmental team decided to split up and experimented with disparate techniques in order to achieve the desired content scope and density.
 The narrative design team's goal was to generate discrete narrative content, while the technical design team wanted to implement standalone, dynamic systems.
-The end result was that the narrative designers discovered that the content they wrote had scaled poorly, whereas the technical team found that their work had a disconnected impact.
+The result was that the narrative designers discovered that the content they wrote had scaled poorly, whereas the technical team found that their work had a disconnected impact.
 During their presentation at the GDC in 2015, narrative designer Kaelin Lavallee and technical designer Mark Wilson explained that their respective teams decided to meet somewhere in the middle and work out a collaborative approach in order to build a large fantasy world that could properly scale in design.
 Examples of gameplay features given by Lavallee and Wilson which combine storytelling and level design include interactive objects that litter gameplay levels like the Astrarium puzzles and Ocularum artifacts which detect "shards", as well as a dynamic banter system which superseded banter system from previous games in the series which were triggered at specific locations in the game world.
 Lavallee and Wilson suggested that the teams were able to overcome some of the challenges of populating the large game world of Inquisition by combining story and systems, and concluded that the game's story content was a responsibility for everyone involved regardless of their defined role in the developmental cycle.

 The development team recognised that Hawke's story lacked "clarity" and was "convoluted" and identified it as the main reason why Dragon Age II did not resonate with some players.
 This was because the story does not have an overarching villain and mainly explores how major events in the world influence Hawke's life.
 As a result, the storytelling for Inquisition aligned closer to that of Origins, and the Inquisitor was a more active hero than Hawke as they influence the world through their actions.
 While the critical path follows the Inquisition's attempts to foil Corypheus' plan to achieve apotheosis, the story also focuses on how players can actively turn the Inquisition into an important organization in Thedas through exploration and engaging in activities such as closing rifts and helping other non-playable characters.
 The writing team implemented changes to the conversation system.
 Additional dialogues are now hidden behind an option called "investigate"; the team wanted to allow players to pace the story on their own.
 The tone icons from Dragon Age II were pared back in Inquisition, as some players reported being confused by these icons in II causing them to make wrong choices.
 However, the team expanded the number of emotional response options available to choose from when these tone icons show up.
 The writing team felt it was essential to let players to react to the important events in the story and express themselves.